nholmes26/COMP562-MBTI-ML/README.md

 For our COMP562 final project, we are comparing the accuracy of two models at predicting Myers-Briggs personality types based on the tweets a person has made

-Authors: Nathan Holmes, Andrew Mu, AAAAAAAAAAAA
+Authors: Nathan Holmes, Namita Krishna, Andrew Mu, Nabeel Rahman

 ## Abstract